-You can rely on lowa College Aid for free and reliable information to guide you through the college planning and financial aid process.
+You can rely on lowa College Aid for free and reliable information to guide you through the college planning and financial aid processes.

-We are a state agency dedicated to serving lowa students by awarding more than 25,000 scholarships and grants each year.
-You can learn about low-interest loans and special loan forgiveness opportunities for service in the teaching or nursing professions through lowa College Aid's valuable information resources.
+We are a state agency dedicated to serving lowa students by awarding close to 25,000 scholarships and grants each year.
+You can learn about federal and state college financial aid programs through lowa

+College Aid's valuable information resources.

-Visit Iowa College Aid's website at www.lowaCollegeAid.gov or call the Information Service Center at 877-272-4456 for detailed information regarding programs and services.
-You can also find us on Facebook, follow us on Twitter, and view our videos on You Tube to help you before, during and after college.
+Visit Iowa College Aid's website at www.lowaCollegeAid.gov or call the Information Service Center at 877-272-4456 for detailed information regarding our programs and services.
+You can also find us on Facebook, follow us on Twitter, and view our videos on YouTube to help you before, during and after college.